 What Is Hard Seltzer?

 Hard Seltzer is experiencing a rise in popularity thanks to health-conscious consumers.
 Easier access to dietary information has led to consumers becoming increasingly aware of their nutritional needs and purchasing decisions are no longer just based on taste, but on health factors too.
 With a low-calorie count and a reduced alcohol content of between 4-5%, hard seltzer is attracting health-conscious men and women of all ages.
 Often gluten-free, it provides a cost-effective alternative to traditional alcoholic beverages.
-The product's broad appeal continues to drive sales, with Market Research predicting the global market will reach $18.2 billion by 2030.
+The product's broad appeal continues to drive sales, with market research company IWSR forecasting a compound annual growth rate (CAGR) of 22.9% through 2030.

 The Challenge of Filtering Hard Seltzer

 The base product of hard seltzer is usually from neutral spirits, wine, malt or sugar.
 While there is some variation among hard seltzers, most are clear, colorless beverages.
 But achieving a colorless, flavorless base is a crucial step that poses considerable challenges:

 - Hard seltzer can be hazy and have a slight color after fermentation.

 - Fermentation by-products can negatively affect flavor and odor.